N1 (rocket): Aftermath and engines

 The program was followed by the "Vulkan" concept for a huge launch vehicle using Syntin/LOX propellants, later replaced by LH2/LOX on the 2nd and 3rd stages.
 "Vulkan" was superseded by the Energia/Buran program in 1976.

 About 150 of the upgraded engines for the N1F escaped destruction.
 Although the rocket as a whole was unreliable, the NK-33 and NK-43 engines are rugged and reliable when used as a standalone unit.
 In the mid-1990s, Russia sold 36 engines for $1.1 million each and a license for the production of new engines to the US company Aerojet General.

-The US company Kistler Aerospace worked on incorporating these engines into a new rocket design with the intention of offering commercial launch services, but the attempt ended in bankruptcy.
+The US company Kistler Aerospace worked on incorporating these engines into a new rocket design with the intention of offering commercial launch services, but the company eventually went into bankruptcy before seeing a single launch.
 Aerojet also modified the NK-33 to incorporate thrust vector control capability for Orbital Science's Antares launch vehicle.
 Antares used two of these modified AJ-26 engines for first stage propulsion.
 The first four launches of the Antares were successful, but on the fifth launch the rocket exploded shortly after launch.
 Preliminary failure analysis by Orbital pointed to a possible turbopump failure in one NK-33/AJ-26.
 Given Aerojet's previous problems with the NK-33/AJ-26 engine during the modification and test program (two engine failures in static test firings, one of which caused major damage to the test stand) and the later in-flight failure, Orbital decided that the NK-33/AJ-26 was not reliable enough for future use.

 In Russia, N1 engines were not used again until 2004, when the remaining 70 or so engines were incorporated into a new rocket design, the Soyuz 3.
 As of 2005, the project was frozen due to the lack of funding.
 Instead, the NK-33 was incorporated into the first stage of a light variant of the Soyuz rocket, which was first launched on 28 December 2013.